IN THIS ARTICLE

 .fbxsource asset and choose Edit Settings… from the context menu to open Scene Settings.

-In the image above, there is a single Mesh group.
+In the preceding image, there is a single Mesh group.
 By default, all the meshes in a source asset are processed as a single mesh group.
 Each mesh group produces a set of product assets.
-You can create additional mesh groups for a source asset by choosing Add another mesh.
+You can create additional mesh groups by choosing Add another mesh.

 The Name mesh property contains the name of the source asset.
 All product assets of this mesh group use this string as a prefix for their name.
 When there are multiple mesh groups, the product assets appear in Asset Browser beneath the source asset and are organized by mesh group name.

 The Select meshes property reads All meshes selected.
-You can choose the file select button to select which meshes to include in the mesh group.
+You can choose the node select button to select which meshes to include in the mesh group.

 .assetinfofile, it uses the settings in the file to process the related source asset.
 This sidecar file is treated as a source dependency for the asset.
 This means that if the